pycontribs/pyrax/docs/pyrax_doc.md

     databases = False
     blockstorage = True

-With the above example, pyrax will default to Rackspace authentication, provision resources in the `ORD` region, and will connect to all services except Cloud Databases after authenticating.
+With the above example, pyrax will default to Rackspace authentication, provision resources in the `ORD` region, will not output HTTP requests and responses to the console, and will connect to all services except Cloud Databases after authenticating.
 It will also customize the **User-agent** string sent to the API servers on each request by prepending the string "AwesomeApp 1.2" to the standard pyrax User-agent setting, allowing requests from your application to be distinguished from other pyrax applications.

+## Debugging HTTP requests
+Sometimes when developing an application, the results received from the server are not what were expected.
+In those cases, it is helpful to be able to see the requests being sent to the API server, along with the responses received from the server.
+For those situations, there is the pyrax `http_debug` setting.
+There are two ways to enable this behavior globally.
+First, if you want to track all HTTP activity, you can change the `http_debug` entry in the `settings` sections of the configuration file mentioned above to 'True'.
+This will cause all API calls and responses to be printed out to the terminal screen.
+Alternatively, you can call `pyrax.set_http_debug(True)` to turn on debug output, and `pyrax.set_http_debug(False)` to turn it off.
+This will enable you to fine-tune the logging behavior for only the portion of your application that is of concern.
+Finally, if you only wish to debug HTTP requests for a single service, you can set the `http_log_debug` attribute of that service to True.
+For example, if you wanted to only see the HTTP traffic for the block storage service, you would call `pyrax.cloud_blockstorage.http_log_debug = True`.

 ## Working with Multiple Regions